-Addex decided to develop dipraglurant IR, in the instant release formulation, first in PD-LID given the significant unmet medical need and early (pre)clinical validation seen in targeting mGluR5 in this indication.
-The company successfully completed a phase IIa proof-of-concept (POC) trial in PD-LID in 2012 and is now planning to start a phase IIb/III pivotal trial in Q3 2016.
+Addex decided to develop dipraglurant IR, in the instant release formulation, first in PD-LID given the significant unmet medical need and early clinical validation seen in targeting mGluR5 in this indication.
+The company successfully completed a phase IIa proof-of-concept (POC) trial in PD-LID in 2012 and is currently completing a receptor occupancy study in healthy volunteers to guide selection of the dose for use in the next study, which is expected to be a pivotal phase III trial.
+This phase III pivotal trial is expected to start in H2 2016.
 Securing sufficient funding to start this pivotal trial is key for Addex to unlock considerable value of dipraglurant IR in PD-LID and potentially sign on a lucrative development and commercialization partner after successful completion.
 Dipraglurant IR would become a first-in-class treatment for PD-LID.
 At the end of 2013 development of Novartis' mGluR5 NAM mavoglurant (AFQ056) was discontinued in this indication due to lack of efficacy, which seems to be related to the poor profile of the compound rather than the target, as key opinion leaders remain convinced of the validity of the approach.